ivallee/chatty-app/README.md

 ### Getting started

--Install dependencies using npm install
+- Install dependencies using npm install

-  -chatty-server has it's own dependencies that need to be installed as well.
+- Chatty-server has it's own dependencies that need to be installed as well.
 Be sure to run npm install from the chatty-server folder

 -Run the app
 ```